Project 2: CS 61A Autocorrected Typing Software cats.zip

 Problem 4 (1 pt)

-time in seconds.
+Implement wpm, which computes the words per minute, a measure of typing speed, given a string typed and the amount of elapsed time in seconds.
 Despite its name, words per minute is not based on the number of words typed, but instead the number of groups of 5 characters, so that a typing test is not biased by the length of words.
 The formula for words per minute is the ratio of the number of characters (including spaces) typed divided by 5 (a typical word length) to the elapsed time in minutes.

-contains three words and ten characters (not including the quotation marks).
+For example, the string "I am glad!" contains three words and ten characters (not including the quotation marks).
 The words per minute calculation uses 2 as the number of words typed (because 10 / 5 = 2).
 If someone typed this string in 30 seconds (half a minute), their speed would be 4 words per minute.

 1 | def wpm(typed, elapsed): |